 The 2021 editions of International Building Code (IBC) and International Residential Code (IRC) have effectively responded.

-Foam sheathing continuous insulation is commonly used for this purpose and, in colder climates, it must be used in the appropriate amount together with an interior vapor retarder to effectively control wintertime outward vapor drives (more on this to come in a future article which will discuss coordinated advancements in the 2021 IBC and IRC water vapor retarder provisions; in the interim please refer to the wall calculators, Research Report 1410-03 Assessment of Water Vapor Control Methods for Modern Insulated Light-Frame Wall Assemblies and Research Report 1701-01 Model Moisture Control Guidelines for Light-Frame Walls: A Building Code Supplement for Builders, Designers, and Building Officials).
+Foam sheathing continuous insulation is commonly used for this purpose and, in colder climates, it must be used in the appropriate amount in conjunction with an interior vapor retarder to effectively control outward vapor drives during winter.
+(For more on this, refer to continuousinsultation.org’s Water Vapor Control page and wood- and steel-frame wall calculators.
+These resources and the calculator tool provide a means to coordinate advancements in the 2021 IBC and IRC water vapor retarder provisions and the IECC energy code.)

 The 2021 IBC and IRC code improvements to address the above principles are shown in Figure 2 below (only the IBC text is shown; the IRC text is identical).
 The requirements also vary according to “dry” or “moist” and “marine” climate zones shown in Figure 3.